flozz/rivalcfg/doc/install.rst

 This page contains instructions to install Rivalcfg from sources on different operating systems.

-See the documentation from the Rivalcfg website for other installation methods:
+See the documentation from the Rivalcfg website for downloads and other installation methods:

 * https://rivalcfg.flozz.org/download.html